Smoqqqq/form-part/README.md

 ## Required fields

-Required fields will automatically prevent you from going to the next page, and show you an alert on top of the page. you can change this message using the `emptyFieldsAlert` option
+Required fields will automatically prevent you from going to the next page, and show you an alert on top of the page. you can change this message using the `emptyFieldsAlertText` option

 if you want field-specific alerts, you can provide a `data-alert` attribute with the message inside like so :